 How the sausage is made.

 tl;drI’m a content designer for Bulb.
-Current obsessions: error messages and form design.
-I work mainly on customer interactions.
+Current obsessions: error messages and behavioural prompts.

-I write a newsletter about thinking a lot about everything called 100%.
+I write a newsletter about all the moments that make up a life called 100%.

 I maintain a list of the 100 things I like most about living in London.